casey/just/README.md

 Can be used with paths that are relative to the current directory, because `[no-cd]` prevents `just` from changing the current directory when executing `commit`.

+Note that this does not affect dotenv file search, or the working directory of backtick and `shell()` invocations.

 Organization
 ------------